Sbozzolo/kuibit/paper.md

 barrier into using the `Einstein Toolkit` is the lowest it has ever been, and students and researchers can inspect and visualize simulations in just a few lines of code.
 On the other side, `kuibit` is designed to be a code for the
-community: it is free and does not require any proprietary software to run [^2], it is openly developed with an emphasis on readability and maintainability, and it encourages contributions.
+community: it is free and does not require any proprietary software to run, it is openly developed with an emphasis on readability and maintainability, and it encourages contributions.